Skip to main content

 await client.initialize();

-// -- Before working with data, make `getRemoteVisitorData` call
+// -- Before working with data, call `getRemoteVisitorData`.

 await getRemoteVisitorData({ visitorCode: 'my_visitor_code' });

-// -- The further SDK code will have an access to CustomData with `Visitor` scope
+// -- New SDK code will have access to CustomData with `Visitor` scope

 // defined on Device One.

-// So "my_data" is now available for targeting and tracking for "my_visitor"
+// So, "my_data" is now available to target and track "my_visitor".

 }